camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 });
 ```

-The file defines the angular module `cockpit.plugin.sample-plugin` and registers a plugin with the cockpit plugin service (`ViewsProvider#registerDefaultView()`).
+The file defines the angular module `cockpit.plugin.sample-plugin` and registers a plug-in with the Cockpit plug-in service (`ViewsProvider#registerDefaultView()`).

 ### HTML view

-To complete the example, we need to define the HTML file `app/dashboard.html` as a plugin asset:
+To complete the example, we need to define the HTML file `app/dashboard.html` as a plug-in asset:

 ```html
 <div>